NasionProfka/admin_panel/README.md

     - `id`: Primary key column for the group.
     - `name`: Column for the name of the group.

-- `user_group` table (join table):
+- `user_group` table (junction table):
-    - This table is automatically created by Doctrine to establish a many-to-many relationship between users and groups.
+    - This table is automatically created by Doctrine to establish the many-to-many relationship between users and groups.
     - It has two columns: `user_id` and `group_id`, which are foreign keys referencing the `id` columns of the `user` and `group` tables respectively.

-## Installation and Setup

-1. Clone the repository.
-2. Install the project dependencies by running `composer install`.
-3. Configure your database connection in the `.env` file.
-4. Create the database by running `php bin/console doctrine:database:create`.
-5. Run the database migrations to create the necessary tables by running `php bin/console doctrine:migrations:migrate`.
-6. Start the development server by running `symfony server:start`.
-7. Access the application in your browser at `http://localhost:8000`.

-## Usage

-- Navigate to the user management page to create, edit, and delete users.
-- Navigate to the group management page to create, edit, and delete groups.
-- Users can be assigned to groups or removed from groups using the provided functionality.

-## Contributing

-Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is not licensed (:.
+The junction table `user_group` allows you to associate users with groups and vice versa, enabling the many-to-many relationship between User and Group.

+Feel free to explore the project and use it as a starting point for your own Symfony applications!

+---

+Update the README file with any additional information specific to your project, such as usage instructions, features, or deployment details.

+Remember to keep the README file updated as the project evolves.